Urigo/angular-meteor/docs/angular-meteor/client/content/tutorials/socially/angular1/tutorials.socially.angular1.step_04.md

 In this chapter you will add the ability to insert a new party and delete an existing one from the UI.

-First, let's create a simple form with a button that will add a new party, we will add it above the list, inside the `partiesList` directive view:
+First, let's create a simple form with a button that will add a new party, we will add it above the list, inside the `partiesList` Component view:

 {{> DiffBox tutorialName="meteor-angular1-socially" step="4.1"}}